The 18th edition of the Reykjavík International Film Festival will take place between September 30th and October 10th, 2021.

 "My experience at the Reykjavik International Film Festival was fantastic.
 It is an unusual place (to say the least) and the people are gracious, respectful and also a little wild - a great combination in my opinion.
 I am very happy to have had this experience and to have met so many cool people interested in films, music, literature, elves and many mysteries of human nature"

-Over the last few years, RIFF has screened approximately 100 feature films from roughly 40 countries annually.
-For your convenience, they are arranged in a number of different categories that have solidified over time.
+Over the last few years, RIFF screens annually around 200 films (features and shorts) from more than 40 countries.
+For your convenience, they are arranged in different categories that have solidified over time.

 New Visions (Grand Prix Competition) –In New Visions, up-and-coming directors present their first or second feature films and compete for our main prize, the Golden Puffin.
 These films challenge cinematic conventions and pave the way for tomorrow’s cinema.